-TRGS funding may be used for costs associated with the research project and translation activities but cannot be directed towards new services and health service delivery costs.
+TRGS funding may be used for costs associated with the research and translation activities but cannot be spent on health service delivery costs or directed towards new services.

 TRGS funds also cannot be directed towards research administration costs, capital works, general maintenance costs, telephone/ communication systems, basic office equipment such as desks and chairs, rent and the cost of utilities.